derpx06/TermiCool/README.md

 Customization

 Edit .bashrc: Modify ~/.bashrc to tweak aliases or the prompt.
-Run prompt_toggle {simple|git|minimal} to switch prompt styles (if added in future updates).
 Add Quotes: Create ~/.Terminal_Quotes/quotes with one quote per line for random startup messages.
 Starship Prompt: If installed, customize the prompt via ~/.config/starship.toml.
 Logs: Check /tmp/termicool.log or /tmp/pkg_install.log for setup issues.